Haksham/SEM-Codes/SEM-4/DCN/ns3 codes/README.md

 Download ns3.39

-Extract the tar file in msrit folder
+Extract the tar file in any folder on dektop.

 sudo apt-get update --fix-missing